 �A survey of 1128 seniors found 39 per cent rated bicycle riders on shared paths as a moderate or major constraint to their walking,� Dr Rossiter said.

 �And a survey of vision-impaired pedestrians found a quarter of collisions or near-collisions were with bikes.�

 Dr Bruekner questioned if electric bikes, which could reach speeds of up to 35km/h, would also be allowed on paths.

 �There needs to be a better integrated approach to urban planning,� he said.

 �The 20km radius from the CBD is screaming out for better cycling infrastructure.�

-Raised in cycle-friendly Berlin, he felt he was �taking his life into his own hands� when riding on Perth roads.
+He said he felt he was �taking his life into his own hands� when riding on Perth roads.

 �Cyclists are not seen as legitimate road users,� he said.

-Murdoch University Sustainability manager Leah Knapp agreed the government was taking the easy way out instead of building proper on-road cycling facilities, increasing the potential for conflict between users.
+Murdoch University sustainability manager Leah Knapp agreed the government was taking the easy way out instead of building proper on-road cycling facilities, increasing the potential for conflict between users.